krypciak/CCMultiworldRandomizer/README.md

 With that out of the way, here's what to do:
 1. Join our [testing discord server](https://discord.gg/ZSWfgQdfG).
-2. Follow the CrossCode thread in the `#future-game-design` forum.
+2. Make sure you can see the #bug-report forum.
-3. Post the following details about your issue:
+3. Create a new thread in that forum, following all the rules for posting.
+These include but are not limited to:
+   * Software versions of all software involved.
    * What you did leading up to the issue.
    * The *expected* behavior.
    * The *actual* behavior (in enough detail that I could feasibly reproduce it).